tmk-tran/react-gallery/README.md

 - review of SQL database protocols, and operation
 - using Postman for testing, need to review

-## Additional Goals to be completed in the near future:
+## Goals to be completed in the near future:
 - [] make an edit button that allows description to be modified
 - [] make a comment button that can add comments/view
 - [x] back to the top button?